facelessuser/ColorHelper/docs/contributing.md

     - Errors in console.
     - Detailed description of the problem.
     - Examples for reproducing the error.
 You can post pictures, but if specific text or code is required to reproduce the issue, please provide the text in a plain text format for easy copy/paste.
+    - Provide links to 3rd party syntax highlighting package you are using if applicable.

     The more info provided, the greater the chance someone will take the time to answer, implement, or fix the issue.